 After a thorough review of the systems involved, we were unable to determine with certainty precisely what data was impacted, but we are notifying you out of an abundance of caution because some of your information may be stored on our network.
-The potentially impacted information may include your full name and one or more of the following to the extent we maintain this information: your Social Security number, driver's license number, and/or financial account information.
+The potentially impacted information may include your full name and one or more of the following to the extent we maintain this information: Name and SSN.